Thematic Areas · Governance & Rights

 Success Story: Nkhwayi Health Center

 In Kasongo, women used the Star Circle model to identify service delivery failures at Nkhwayi Health Center in Phalombe: late openings, early closures, and poor security were affecting access to care.
 Equipped with advocacy skills, they engaged the Hospital Advisory Committee to hold health staff accountable.
-As a result, by September 2024, services had returned to full operation.
+By September 2024, services had returned to full operation.

 With tools like megaphones and branded reflectors, these women amplified their voices and visibly took ownership of change in their communities.